swiftlang/swift-package-manager/Documentation/Usage.md

 the package manager will pick the manifest with the most compatible tools version.
 For example, if there are three manifests:

-Package.swift (tools version 3.0)
+`Package.swift` (tools version 3.0)
-Package@swift-4.swift (tools version 4.0)
+`Package@swift-4.swift` (tools version 4.0)
-Package@swift-4.2.swift (tools version 4.2)
+`Package@swift-4.2.swift` (tools version 4.2)

-The package manager will pick Package.swift on Swift 3, Package@swift-4.swift on Swift 4, Package@swift-4.2.swift on Swift 4.2 and above because its tools version will be most compatible with future version of the package manager.
+The package manager will pick `Package.swift` on Swift 3, `Package@swift-4.swift` on Swift 4, and `Package@swift-4.2.swift` on Swift 4.2 and above because its tools version will be most compatible with future version of the package manager.

-## Editable Packages
+## Editing a Package

 Swift package manager supports editing dependencies, when your work requires making a change to one of your dependencies (for example, to fix a bug, or add a new API).
-The package manager moves the dependency into a location under `Packages/` directory where it can be edited.
+The package manager moves the dependency into a location under the `Packages/` directory where it can be edited.

-For the packages which are in the editable state, `swift build` will always use the exact sources in this directory to build, regardless of its state, git repository status, tags, or the tag desired by dependency resolution.
+For the packages which are in the editable state, `swift build` will always use the exact sources in this directory to build, regardless of their state, Git repository status, tags, or the tag desired by dependency resolution.
 In other words, this will _just build_ against the sources that are present.
 When an editable package is present, it will be used to satisfy all instances of that package in the dependency graph.
 It is possible to edit all, some, or none of the packages in a dependency graph, without restriction.

-Editable packages are best used to do experimentation with dependency code or create and submit a patch in the dependency owner's repository (upstream).
+Editable packages are best used to do experimentation with dependency code, or to create and submit a patch in the dependency owner's repository (upstream).
 There are two ways to put a package in editable state:

     $ swift package edit Foo --branch bugFix

-This will create a branch called `bugFix` from currently resolved version and put the dependency Foo in `Packages/` directory.
+This will create a branch called `bugFix` from the currently resolved version and put the dependency `Foo` in the `Packages/` directory.

     $ swift package edit Foo --revision 969c6a9

-This is similar to previous version except that the Package Manager will leave the dependency at a detached HEAD on the specified revision.
+This is similar to the previous version, except that the Package Manager will leave the dependency at a detached HEAD on the specified revision.

-Note: If branch or revision option is not provided, the Package Manager will checkout the currently resolved version on a detached HEAD.
+Note: If the branch or revision option is not provided, the Package Manager will checkout the currently resolved version on a detached HEAD.

 Once a package is in an editable state, you can navigate to the directory